Injuries Suck Ass

-I guess, the effect of foam rolling is inherently hard to study.
+I guess the effect of foam rolling is inherently hard to study.

 But I’ve never met anybody who foam rolled and didn’t feel better after.
-And, I know manual therapists who’ve seemingly magically healed chronic injuries and made the athlete feeling better right away.
+And, I know manual therapists who’ve seemingly magically healed chronic injuries and made the athlete feel better right away.
 I learned how to do self-manual therapy for myself and clients with this great resource, Trigger Point Therapy Workbook.
 If you have chronic, nagging pains, this book may be the guide to fixing it.

 Again, like stretching, focus on the tight muscles: quads, thoracic spine, pecs, and calves.

 There’s also almost no risk or downside (just don’t be an idiot and roll your neck or something).

 Mobility is kind of a loaded term these days.
 There’s definitely a lot of overlap in this between stretching and the breathing exercises, which are all about turning on certain muscle groups.
 Mobility is not really any different.